hpc-carpentry/hpc-carpentry.github.io/_posts/2018/11/2018-11-28-trainer-applications.md

 Do you currently have the time to:

-- Prepare for and attend a total of eight weekly meetings, starting in September, for Trainer certification?
+- Prepare for and attend a total of eight weekly meetings, starting in January, for Trainer certification?
 - Prepare, teach, and provide feedback on at least two 2-day centrally-organized Instructor Training workshops per year?
 - Host at least four 1-hour teaching demonstration sessions within a year?
 - Attend meetings of, and/or actively participate with, the Trainer community through email, Slack, and/or GitHub?